ab31mohit/inter-iit_Team62/README.md

 cd ~/Micro-XRCE-DDS-Agent/build
 MicroXRCEAgent udp4 -p 8888
 ```

-- Launch QGroundControl (GCS)
+Launch the QGroundControl, navigate to the directory where it is installed:
 ```
-cd ~ && ./QGroundControl.AppImage
+./QGroundControl.AppImage
 ```

-- In the SITL terminal (the one from where you launched gazebo), run the following command to arm & takeoff the drone
+In the SITL terminal, give the following command to arm & takeoff the drone
 ```
 commander takeoff
 ```